dd9jn/rfc4880bis/crypto-refresh.md

 The adjusted underlying field size is the underlying field size rounded up to the nearest 8-bit boundary.
 This encoding is compatible with the definition given in {{SEC1}}.

+### Native EC Point Wire Format {#ec-point-native}

 For a custom compressed point the content of the MPI is:

-    B = 40 || x
+    B = 40 || p

-where x is the x coordinate of the point P encoded using the rules defined for the specified curve.
+where p is the public key of the point encoded using the rules defined for the specified curve.
 This format is used for ECDH keys based on curves expressed in Montgomery form.

+### Observations About Encoded EC Points

-Therefore, the exact size of the MPI payload is 515 bits for "Curve P-256", 771 for "Curve P-384", 1059 for "Curve P-521", and 263 for Curve25519.
+Given the above definitions, the exact size of the MPI payload for an encoded point is 515 bits for "Curve P-256", 771 for "Curve P-384", 1059 for "Curve P-521", and 263 for "Curve25519" and "Ed25519".
+For example, the length of a EdDSA public key for the curve Ed25519 is 263 bits: 7 bits to represent the 0x40 prefix octet and 32 octets for the native value of the public key.

 Even though the zero point, also called the point at infinity, may occur as a result of arithmetic operations on points of an elliptic curve, it SHALL NOT appear in data structures defined in this document.

-If other conversion methods are defined in the future, a compliant application MUST NOT use a new format when in doubt that any recipient can support it.
-Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in {{key-ecdh}} and {{public-key-encrypted-session-key-packets-tag-1}}, contain an encoded point field, the format changes to the field in {{public-key-encrypted-session-key-packets-tag-1}} only affect a given recipient of a given message.

-## EdDSA Point Format

-The EdDSA algorithm defines a specific point compression format.
-To indicate the use of this compression format and to make sure that the key can be represented in the Multiprecision Integer (MPI) format the octet string specifying the point is prefixed with the octet 0x40.
-This encoding is an extension of the encoding given in {{SEC1}} which uses 0x04 to indicate an uncompressed point.

-For example, the length of a public key for the curve Ed25519 is 263 bit: 7 bit to represent the 0x40 prefix octet and 32 octets for the native value of the public key.
+Each particular curve uses a designated wire format for the point found in its public key or ECDH data structure.
+An implementation MUST NOT use a different wire format for a point than the wire format associated with the curve.

 ## Key Derivation Function